 All members of the FAMU College of Law community may submit information for posting on the Electronic Monitors dubbed "The Docket."
 Anonymous posts are not permitted.
 A designated representative for each student organization is responsible for submitting announcements on behalf of that organization.
 Information submitted on the behalf of entities outside the campus community will not be posted unless approval is granted by the law school administration.
-All submittals must adhere to university policies outlined in appropriate materials, including the student handbook.
+All submittals must adhere to University's policies outlined in appropriate materials, including the Student Handbook.
+Students are encouraged to submit their achievements for posting on "The Docket" and College of Law social media pages.
+Achievements can include scholarships, fellowships, awards, recognitions, appointments, leadership roles and various accomplishments.
+To submit your "Good News" please click here.